Unit 1: Introductions

 Submit (You should do all of this on the same day.)

-- Submit the required Introduction paragraph (10 points).
+- Submit the required formal introduction paragraph (10 points).

-- Take the Unit 1 Syllabus Quiz on Blackboard.
-(10 points Extra credit options) Log into Blackboard and you will see the button for the quiz in your course.
+- Take the Unit 1 Syllabus Quiz on Canvas.
+(10 points Extra credit options) Log into Canvas and you will see the button for the quiz in your course.
 This is a short, 10-question orientation quiz that you must take and pass with a score of 9/10 before you can continue in the course.
 If you must, you can retake the quiz more than once.

 - Yes, there are other students enrolled in this course with you.
-Post an informal hello to everyone in the Blackboard online discussion forum (5 points Blackboard posting).
-If you need a refresher, please first review the instructions for Using Blackboard.
+Post an informal hello to everyone in the discussion forum (5 points)

-- NOTE that you must complete and submit the introduction paragraph to avoid being removed from the course on your First Assignment Due date.
+- NOTE that you must complete and submit the formal introduction paragraph and the introduction discussion post to avoid being removed from the course on your First Assignment Due date.
 See your course schedule for the exact date.